 Writer.
 Director .
 Producer

-Niloofar's vision in pursuit of a universal voice, yet with a strong local accent, is largely shaped by her experiences of displacement and her endeavor to redefine her artistic identity in the cultural landscape of the host society.
+Niloofar's vision in pursuit of a universal voice, yet with a strong local accent, is largely shaped by her experiences of displacement and her endeavors to redefine her artistic identity in the cultural landscape of the host society.
 Having experienced suppression and censorship as a female artist in a patriarchal society back in Iran, she has always maintained a critical perspective on dominant societal and cultural trends.
 Through a dynamic interplay between formal and expressive elements, while she establishes a precise visual storytelling framework to formally guide the viewers' eyes, she allows them to bring their own emotions and experiences, embrace the ambiguity in narratives, and contribute to dialogues with her work.
 Niloofar exposes the viewers to the profound existential and psychological states of her subjects, inciting an array of emotional reactions, from introspection to empathy, highlighting how human connections and individuals' engagement can ripple outwards and collectively transform the very fabric of our society.

 "I narrate stories